exilenorth/RcloneQBController/docs/DESIGN_SPECIFICATION.md

 The setup wizards will be presented in a clean, focused modal window that guides the user step-by-step.

+*   **Welcome Screen:**
+    *   The initial screen of the setup wizard, providing a brief introduction to the application and its purpose.
+    *   Includes a prominent "Get Started" button to initiate the configuration process.

 *   **Layout:**
     *   A single-column layout with clear instructions at the top of each step.
     *   UI controls (text boxes, radio buttons, etc.) will be logically grouped.